Why do millennials reject capitalism, and should it really come as a surprise?

 Capitalism is based on competition.
 Because of their competitors, businesses are incentivized to maximize their efficiency and ensure the quality of their products.
 Not all businesses succeed, but the ones that do are strong, productive and efficient as a result of our system.
 So, then, are the products that we consume every day.

 Think about what you consume and use on a day-to-day basis.
 Food, electricity, transportation, from the job you work to the clothes on your back.
-All of the goods and services you use provide you with efficiency, convenience and quality thanks to capitalism.
+All of the goods and services you use provide you with efficiency, convenience, and quality thanks to capitalism.

 The ‘room to fail’ component is often viewed as one of capitalism’s greatest weaknesses.
 Poverty, unemployment and market crashes are all unfortunate realities that occur within the U.S. economy.
-When millennials reject capitalism, they fail to understand that their rejection doesn’t solve these issues, nor does it take into account the power and opportunities within free-market economics.
+When millennials reject capitalism, they fail to understand that their rejection doesn’t solve these issues, nor does it take into account the power and opportunities of free-market economics.

 By giving businesses the chance to fail, capitalism simultaneously gives them the incentive to succeed.